Macil/browserify-hmr/README.md

 * There are known bugs currently where changes to modules without update accepters can cause the updates to bubble up to the entry and cause many modules to be reloaded incorrectly.
+* The client code is a bit of a mess.
+It should be refactored and have many smaller unit tests made.